 Install Common PHP Extensions

 Most web applications require extensions beyond the base PHP installation.
-The following command installs a comprehensive set covering WordPress, Laravel with Composer, and general PHP development needs:
+This package set covers WordPress with Nginx, MariaDB, and PHP on Ubuntu, Laravel projects that use Composer on Ubuntu, and general PHP development needs:

 JSON support is built into PHP 8.0 and later, so no separate

-php-jsonpackage is needed.
-Thephp-xmlpackage provides DOM, SimpleXML, XMLReader, and XMLWriter support.
-Thephp-mysqlpackage includes both MySQLi and PDO MySQL drivers.
+The php-xml package provides DOM, SimpleXML, XMLReader, and XMLWriter support.
+The php-mysql package includes both MySQLi and PDO MySQL drivers for MariaDB and MySQL.

 After installation, restart your PHP handler to load the new extensions.
 For PHP-FPM users: